To promote safe & quality bicycling in Warren County, NY.

 - Participated in Earth Day, “Pucks & Pedals”, and Climate Change Conference.
 Set up WCSQBO kiosk at Saratoga Bike Expo and Albany “Adirondack Day” in The Well.
 Distributed informational materials and opportunities for bicycling in Warren County.

 - Collaborated with several municipalities to monitor the future of Rail/Trail Path.

-- In coordination with New York Bicycling Coalition, planned meetings with county representatives to discuss goals for on-road and off-road bicycling in the Great South Woods.
+- Attended planning meetings with county representatives to discuss on-road and off-road bicycling routes in the Great South Woods.
 NYBC recognizes WCSQBO as a model for other counties.